Two Most Common Questions from Law Professionals

 provide the necessary framework for the basis of land ownership

 and interests in the Alberta Land Titles system.

 The Alberta Land Surveyor

 is the professional responsible for the field survey and the resulting report.
-The Surveyor visits the property, performs the survey, and decides exactly what will be shown in the report before endorsing and providing their opinion.
+This requires the Surveyor to visit the property, perform the survey, and decide exactly what will be shown in the report before endorsing and providing their opinion.

 A legal professional should understand a Real Property Report as a technical and legal document which contains the opinion of an Alberta Land Surveyor.

 The Landowner (the client and the public)

 does not directly influence the contents of a Real Property Report.

 However, at Third Rock Geomatics we have designed our reports with their perspective in mind.
 We often include elements that are not strictly required to make the plan easier for the client to understand.
 This might include brick patios or gradient colors on the lot and buildings.

 We place the highest level of importance on our duty to the public and to our clients.